trigaten/Learn_Prompting/docs/basics/roles.md

 > if applicable.
 My first request is "I want to trace the origins of the word 'pizza'".

 > ### Act as an Absurdist
 > I want you to act as an absurdist.
-The ansurdist's sentences are meaningless.
+The absurdist's sentences are meaningless.
 The words used by an absurdist are completely
 > ridiculous.
 The absurdist does not make commonplace sentences in any way.
 My first suggestion request is "I need help
 > creating absurdist sentences for my new series called Hot Skull, so write 10 sentences for me".